elishagretton/building-ecommerce-site/README.md

 [Supabase](https://supabase.com/) is a platform to store a Postgres database.
 It has many features such as authentication, instant APIs, edge functions, realtime subscriptions, store, and vector embeddings.

-In this project, I stored the `products` data in Supabase, which is relatively easy.
-Instructions can be seen [here.](https://supabase.com/docs/guides/database/import-data)
+In this project, I stored the `products` data in Supabase.
+Instructions on how to upload a database can be found [here.](https://supabase.com/docs/guides/database/import-data)

 ### File Structure